Monuments, Memorials and Peacebuilding

 • In this analysis of several state-sponsored war memorials in Sri Lanka, Tao critiques their selective representation of history, their marginalisation of minority/oppressed voices, and the work they do to support the Sri Lankan government and its perpetrator’s peace.

 • Tao has included an item on the Hiroshima Peace Memorial Park in our Museum of Peace; and student Thomas Frost has written about the Sierra Leone Peace and Cultural Monument.
+In this presentation, Albert Suriñach I Campos reflects on Trajan’s column and memorial practices in the wake of the Spanish Civil War.

 • We have also featured Antony Seldon’s book The Path of Peace in our Museum, which centres on the ‘peace pilgrimage’ dreamt up by Second Lieutenant Douglas Gillsepie during WWI, as an alternative kind of war memorial; and we have a resource on Peace-Making through Remembrance in our Teaching Resources.